webaddicted/HiltRoomJetpackCompose/README.md

-# 🌟 Android Clean Architecture News App 🚀
+# 🌟 Android Clean Architecture Jetpack Compose App 🚀

 A **boilerplate Android news app** built with the latest technologies and methodologies recommended by Google.